Definition of Accumulated Depreciation

-Accumulated depreciation is the total amount of a plant asset's cost that has been allocated to depreciation expense since the asset was put into service.
-Accumulated depreciation is associated with constructed assets such as buildings, machinery, office equipment, furniture, fixtures, vehicles, etc.
+Accumulated depreciation is the total amount of a plant asset's cost that has been allocated to depreciation expense (or to manufacturing overhead) since the asset was put into service.
+Accumulated depreciation (and the related depreciation expense) are associated with constructed assets such as buildings, machinery, office equipment, furniture, fixtures, vehicles, etc.

-Accumulated Depreciation is also the title of the contra asset account which is credited when Depreciation Expense is recorded each accounting period.
+Accumulated Depreciation is also the title of the contra asset account.
+Accumulated Depreciation is credited when Depreciation Expense is debited each accounting period.